matheusbarcc/forum-nest-clean/README.md

-# Forum Application Backend
+# Forum API

-Welcome to the Forum Application Backend!
+Welcome to the Forum API!
 This project serves as the backend for a forum platform where students can create and manage questions, and instructors can provide answers.
 The application follows the principles of Clean Architecture to ensure maintainability and scalability.

 ## Features